AlexIoannides/dev-setup/dev-compose-configs/README.md

 #### Postgres 101

-Login to the database on the Postgres container:
+After opening a shell on the Postgres container login to the database:

 ```text
 psql -U admin -d postgres